 Step 1: Build your business plan

-Now this step is so obvious, so plain, so apparent, so… I mean a business plan is like an idea, right?
+Now, this step is so obvious, so plain, and so apparent.
+We mean a business plan is like an idea, right?

-Well as someone who has personally rushed through this step, I can tell you that it is a mistake to not fully think through this part.
+Well, we’ve seen people who have rushed through this step and we can tell you that it is a mistake to not fully think through this part.

 Now sure, you won’t have it all figured out on day 1, but you should definitely ask yourself these questions: